Entertainer and 'fabulous diva' Jackie Clarke set to play for Whanganui crowds

 “It’s a 25-date tour, I’m probably going to need to take a defibrillator with me.”

-Tickets for Jackie Goes Prima Diva at the Royal Whanganui Opera House on June 25 can be purchased online: https://www.eventfinda.co.nz/2023/jackie-goes-prima-diva/whanganui
+Tickets for Jackie Goes Prima Diva at the Concert Chamber on June 25 can be purchased online: https://www.eventfinda.co.nz/2023/jackie-goes-prima-diva/whanganui